yonigottesman/yonigottesman.github.io/_posts/2020-05-15-deep-search-aws.markdown

 ![resnet]({{ "/assets/resnet_emb.png" | absolute_url }})

-My EmbeddingExtractor registers a hook to the model on \__init\__.
+EmbeddingExtractor class registers a hook to the model on \__init\__.
 When get_embeddings() is called the image is passed through the network and the embedding will be waiting in self.embeddings field.

 ```python